soas-library/elar-vufind/README.md

 * /usr/local/vufind/local/config/vufind/searchbox.ini (Controls the searchbox: largely used to turn on the 'combined search' module.)

 * /usr/local/vufind/harvest/oai.ini (Defines OAI-PMH connections.
-Used for SOAS Research Online, SOAS Archives, SOAS Digital Collections, Directory of Open Access Books.)
+Used for connecting to LAT.)

 ### 1.3.2: Basic Apache control